silverstripe/cwp/docs/en/user.md

 ## Setting up Google Analytics

-SilverStripe Express comes with an ability to configure Google Analytics via the CMS.
+CWP comes with an ability to configure Google Analytics via the CMS.
 To set it up, follow these steps:

 * Find out your GA Account number, by visiting Google Analytics' website
 * Open the CMS, and proceed to Settings section